Steven P. Wickstrom

 During the Christmas season we have a tendency to center our attention on gift giving and receiving.
 We lose sight of why we give gifts and focus instead on the gifts.
 We think about giving gifts to friends and relatives but neglect one very important person.
 What gift will we give to Jesus?
 We trace the tradition of gift giving back to the wise men, so perhaps we should pay attention to what they gave to Jesus.

 Just in case you are curious, there is no Biblical record that the wise men visited Jesus while he was in the manger.
 According to Matthew 2:11 “And they came into the house and saw the child with Mary his mother; and they fell down and worshipped him . . . .”
-When the wise men visit Jesus, he is a child, and lives in a house.
+When the wise men visit Jesus, he was a child, and lived in a house.
 That was probably a year or two after Jesus was born.
 After the wise men departed, King Herod killed all babies aged two and under in Bethlehem, in a vain attempt to kill Jesus.
 King Herod based his desicion to kill all children aged two and under from the report the Magi gave him as to when they first saw the star in the heavens.
 I hope that doesn't destroy the Chistmas night story for you.

 Let's take a look at the gifts that the wise men brought to give to Jesus.
 The Bible tells us that the wise men brought three gifts: gold, frankincense, and myrrh.
 All three of these gifts are costly and valuable.
 Gold, the first gift; is a gift given to a king.
 Frankincense, the second gift; a fragrance used in the making of incense, is a gift given to a priest.
 Myrrh, the third gift; was used as an embalming agent on a dead body; it was gift for someone who was going to die.